 Final Thought

 IEEPA/CAPE refunds represent a meaningful cash flow opportunity for many importers.
-However, the net amount you actually keep depends heavily on who you work with and how the fees are structured.
+However, the net amount you actually keep depends heavily on who you work with, how the fees are structured, and — increasingly — on where your entries fall within an evolving legal landscape.

-Taking the time to understand pricing models and get competitive quotes can make a significant difference in your final recovery.
+Taking the time to understand pricing models, confirm your eligibility, and get competitive quotes can make a significant difference in your final recovery.